 Long-term cocaine use is also associated with deep psychological distress, such as paranoia and hallucinations.
 Some research has found that cognitive functions such as memory and motor control may be impaired by long-term abuse.
 Furthermore, cocaine abuse is closely linked to heart failure and premature death.

 Although cocaine use can be dangerous at any dose, the drug’s hazardous potential significantly increases when it is consumed in very high amounts.
 The addictive properties of cocaine make it easy to overlook the excessive amounts one is using to maintain a high, which is very short in duration.

 If a person has developed a tolerance, this in of itself can contribute to life-threatening effects as they continue to increase their dose, chasing a high that has become more and more difficult to achieve.
 An overdose of cocaine is considered a medical emergency and requires immediate treatment.

 Signs and symptoms of a cocaine overdose can include the following:

 - Respiratory arrest

 - Cerebral hemorrhage

 - Kidney failure

-If an overdose is not treated immediately, the risk of heart failure and death significantly increase.
+If an overdose is not treated immediately, the risk of heart failure and death significantly increases.
 Statistics have also revealed a strong correlation between cocaine overdoses and toxic interactions of cocaine with other substances.

 For example, in 2015, more than half of known overdoses involving cocaine in the U.S. also included opioids.
 In fact, more than one-third (37%) of these deaths involved heroin—combining cocaine and heroin produces a very powerful and deadly mixture known as a speedball.